 But South Carolina's state and education leaders (namely school leader Mick Zais and Gov. Nikki Haley) have avoided those dollars as they've viewed it as unfair federal government intervention — the state's $144 million slice requires certain levels of higher education funding.

 And South Carolina has been loathe to fund higher education.

-But with school budget shortages across the state, the loss of some $2 million in funding is not being taken lightly and a rally is being planned outside the state Department of Educationon Monday.
+But with school budget shortages across the state (and a $7 million gap in Beaufort County), the loss of some $2 million in funding is not being taken lightly and a rally is being planned outside the state Department of Educationon Monday.